melodyyin/melodyyin.github.io/about.md

 ![cheeks less chubby than they appear](/etc/itme.jpg)

 I graduated from Northwestern University in June with degrees in Statistics and Computer Science.
-I am an aspiring data scientist!
+I am an aspiring data analyst/scientist!
 Most recently, I built a [patient activity detector for hospitals](http://melodyyin.github.io/patient-activity-detection-using-kinect).
+In the past two years, I have worked on establishing and developing a non-profit startup that diverted ~10 tons of waste from local landfills and saved college students thousands of dollars.
+My previous internships include Analytics at a major airline and Equity Research at a startup investment firm.
 Mosey on over to [my about.me page](https://about.me/melodyyin) to learn more about past projects.

 I love reading poetry, listening to podcasts and learning what's new in the technology industry.
 I also enjoy creating and appreciating art in all forms!